devisn/collapseos/recipes/zxspectrum/README.md

 You may adjust your screen colours using `INK/PAPER/BRIGHT/BORDER` and `BORDCR (23624)` variable prior to that.
 An example of a loader package is shown as `Boot.tap` in this directory.

+## Emulation

+The recipe has been tested to work on the emulated ZX Spectrum under Windows, using Fuse 1.1.1 binary build and the original Sinclair Research Ltd ROMs.
+The original 48K and 128K configurations both run the boot binary, starting from either 48K or 128K BASIC mode.
+The binary works with the Beta Disk/TR-DOS emulation turned either on or off.
+No other emulated clones were tested.

+To run the provided package or your converted boot tape, open the `Boot.tap` using the `Media/Tape/Open (F7)` command in Fuse and run the launching commands above.
+Depending on Fuse configuration, the binary file will be loaded instantly or in real time.

+Please take note of the following when using emulated tapes with Collapse OS under Fuse:
+* The `Use tape traps` option in `Options/General (F4)` menu has to be turned on when *saving* to an emulated tape.
+Before loading from the tape just created, always save the modified content to a new .tap file by `Media/Tape/Write (F6)` and re-open it by `Media/Tape/Open (F7)`
+* When learning the system with minor works, the `Use tape traps` option can be turned off when *loading* from the tape.
+The playback is started and stopped manually by `Media/Tape/Play (F8)` in this case.
+Do not rewind the tape unless prompted by the magenta border
+* When assembling from the tape with `zasm`, the `Use tape traps` option can be turned on for speed, as the tape is always rewound after loading a new data portion
+* The new content is written at the end of the .tap file and can not be erased or overwritten
+* The `CFSSV` and `CUTSV` utilities add a 2-second pause between the saved CFS blocks, which is required for `zasm` to load and process the blocks seamlessly, but not preserved in .tap files.
+It is not relevant to tape emulation, but if you plan to convert your .tap files for real hardware, the pauses have to be somehow restored.

 ## Usage